puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

 -   **Communications with PuppetDB:** This graph tracks the amount of time it takes Puppet Server to send data and requests for common operations to, and receive responses from, PuppetDB.

--   **File Sync:** This graph tracks how long Puppet Server spends on File Sync operations, for both its storage and client services.

 -   **JRubies**: This graph tracks how many JRubies are in use, how many are free, the mean number of free JRubies, and the mean number of requested JRubies.

     If the number of free JRubies is often less than one, or the mean number of free JRubies is less than one, Puppet Server is requesting and consuming more JRubies than are available.
 This overload reduces Puppet Server's performance.
 While this might simply be a symptom of an under-resourced server, it can also be caused by poorly optimized Puppet code or bottlenecks in the server's communications with PuppetDB if it is in use.

     If catalog compilation times have increased but PuppetDB performance remains the same, examine your Puppet code for potentially unoptimized code.
 If PuppetDB communication times have increased, tune PuppetDB for better performance or allocate more resources to it.

     If neither catalog compilation nor PuppetDB communication times are degraded, the Puppet Server process might be under-resourced on your server.
-If you have available CPU time and memory, [increase the number of JRuby instances](https://docs.puppet.com/pe/latest/config_puppetserver.html#tuning-jruby-on-puppet-server) to allow it to allocate more JRubies.
+If you have available CPU time and memory, [increase the number of JRuby instances](./tuning_guide.markdown) to allow it to allocate more JRubies.
 Otherwise, consider adding additional compile masters to distribute the catalog compilation load.

 -   **JRuby Timers**: This graph tracks several JRuby pool metrics.